Facilities, Equipment, and Other Resources

 Coral Gables Campus

-The University of Miami Institute for Data Science and Computing (IDSC) holds offices on the Coral Gables campus in the Gables One Tower and in the Ungar Building (N3 on map).
-Each location is equipped with dual processing workstations and essential software applications.
-IDSC has three dedicated conference rooms and communication technology to interact with advisors (telephone, web-, and video-conferencing), plus a Visualization Lab with 2D and 3D display walls.
-The University is powered by the vast resources of IDSC, which has an established, broad user base, and, a state-of-the-art research computing infrastructure.
+The University of Miami Institute for Data Science and Computing (IDSC) holds offices on the Coral Gables campus in the Gables One Tower and in the Ungar Building.
+Each office is equipped with dual processing workstations and essential software applications.
+IDSC has four dedicated conference rooms and communication technology to interact with advisors (telephone, web-, and video-conferencing), plus a Visualization Lab with 2D and 3D display walls.
+IDSC has an established, broad user base for its state-of-the-art research computing infrastructure.

 NAP of the Americas

 The NAP features a centrally located Command Center manned by 24×7 security and security sensors.
-In order to connect the University with the NAP, UM has invested in a Dense Wavelength Division Multiplexing (DWDM) optical ring for all campuses.
+To connect the University with the NAP, UM has invested in a Dense Wavelength Division Multiplexing (DWDM) optical ring for all campuses.
 IDSC systems occupy a discrete, secure wavelength on the ring, which provides a distinct 10 Gigabit (GB) advanced computing network to all campuses and facilities.